 Homemade wonton soup!
 These wontons are filled with a juicy pork and prawn / shrimp filling and will knock your socks off.
-I have a couple of cheeky tips and when you see my step by step photos, you are going to be so surprised how fast and EASY these are to make.
+I have a couple of cheeky tips and when you see my step by step photos and VIDEO, you are going to be so surprised how fast and EASY these are to make.

 These wontons are outta this world.
 Added bonus: This entire bowl is under 350 calories a serving.
 Healthy eating at its BEST!!!